 Only the executors appointed in a Will are entitled to see the Will before probate is granted.
 If you are not an executor, the solicitors or bank cannot allow you to see the Will or send you a copy without the agreement of the executors.
 In this case, the most that they can do is to tell you who the executors are and let you know any funeral wishes contained in the Will.

 Arranging the funeral

-Assuming the dead person did not leave wishes that the body was to be given for medical research, you will need to choose a funeral director and give them the certificate for burial or cremation.
-The funeral director will take charge of the body and discuss the arrangements with you and guide you through the process leading up to the funeral service and burial or cremation.
+Assuming the person who has passed away did not leave wishes that their body was to be given for medical research, you will need to choose a funeral director and give them the certificate for burial or cremation.
+The funeral director will discuss the arrangements with you and guide you through the process leading up to the funeral service and burial or cremation.